 The 20 ERA - Certified Trails in Europe

-A brief presentation of the 14 certified European trails, Menalon Trail was the the seventh that joined the club on the 31st of May 2015.
+A brief presentation of the 20 Certified European Trails, Menalon Trail was the seventh that joined the club on the 31st of May 2015.

 Leading Quality Trail Certification procedure

-An interested region (tourism body, National Park, walking group, etc.) contacts the ERA to start the quality process.
+An interesting region (tourism body, National Park, walking group, etc.) contacts the ERA to start the quality process.
 The ERA offers a 2-day European-wide uniform course for assessors in the region.
 The trained persons gather the data necessary for the quality assessment on the trails and assess them initially (analysis of strength and weakness).
 Thus shortcomings in the quality of the route can be identified quickly and possibilities for upgrades can be found.
 When the route fulfills the ‘Quality route’ criteria, an application for certification can be applied for with the ERA.
-The data gathered on the route are independently assessed and analysed by the ERA.
-Qualified ERA personnel carry out spot checks on the route locally.
-When the results of the checks are positive, the route gets the certification ‘Leading Quality Trails’ for the period of 3 years.
+The data gathered on the route are independently assessed and analyzed by the ERA.
+Qualified ERA personnel carries out spot checks on the route locally.
+When the results of the checks are positive, the route gets the certification ‘Leading Quality Trails’ for a period of 3 years.
 After this time, the quality of the route has to be tested again.
 The quality mark can be used in printed matter and on the internet to market the walking route.
 The ERA appointed the Deutscher Wanderverband Service Ltd. with the implementation of the ‘Leading Quality Trails – Best of Europe’.

-Some of the most important points of the project sustainability are:
+Some of the most important points of project sustainability are:

-The proposer confirms that the route of the walking trail complies with all environmental protection regulations (particularly in sensitive areas like natural reserves, biotopes, etc.).
+The proposer confirms that the route of the walking trail complies with all environmental protection regulations (particularly in sensitive areas like nature reserves, biotopes, etc.).

 The proposer guarantees for the complete period of use of the certification that maintenance of the trail - surface and furniture - is ensured.
-The ongoing regular inspections and care has to be documented and sent to the ERA.
+The ongoing regular inspections and care have to be documented and sent to the ERA.
 The fundamental principles of ERA way marking apply (Bechyné/ Czech Republic, 2004).

 The certification period starts with the handing over of the certificate and runs for 3 years.